Sheet-pan dinners are a life saver on busy weeknights. But a baking sheet can also work wonders

 Instead of using a frying pan to cook a few measly strips of bacon at a time, you can cook an entire pack at once (or about a dozen strips) on one sheet.
 Line your baking pan with foil or parchment paper and after cooking, you can simply discard it

 and rinse off your sheets instead of scrubbing a frying pan.
 And unlike with a frying pan, you can cook all your strips to your desired consistency (extra-crispy, please).
 So the real question is: Why aren’t you cooking bacon in the oven yet?
-To get started, try this method with crowd-pleasing maple bacon French toast or maple-fennel bacon, delicious on its own or as a garnish on a brunch-time caesar.
-Your guests (and belly) will thank you.
+To get started, try this method with our maple-fennel bacon, maple bacon French toast or gourmet BLT sandwich, delicious on its own or as a garnish on a brunch-time caesar.

 How to cook bacon in the oven